 After painting the base colors and allowing it to dry, I added the Iron Patina Paint with a chip brush in the areas I wanted the rusty patina.

 Immediately after adding the iron paint, I sprayed the Patina Spray (while it was still wet) over all the areas where the Iron paint was applied.
 Allowing the patina spray to pool and puddle in some areas and even dip off the sides and down the legs created a unique look.

 In this photo, you can see how the Patina spray is activating the iron paint.
 The whole process takes between 2- 6 hours.
 I let it sit overnight for the ultimate rusty finish.

 Is this not cool or what?!

 The next morning I was so excited that I called my hubby out to the studio for his opinion on the rusty man cave furniture.
 Trust me when I say I rarely ask his opinion with my work. “paint ruins wood” Yep, he’s all man.

 Well, his response was all I needed.
 One word.
 WOW!
 The BEST compliment ever.
 That was until he decided we should keep it.
 What did I just DO???
 My style is farmhouse not man cave central.
 That’s what I get for being creative.
 LOL

 Welcome to Man Cave Central!

 Thank you so much for stopping by.
-I hope you enjoyed this crazy makeover.
+I hope you enjoyed this manly makeover.
 It was too fun!
-If you enjoyed this rust finish, I have another I’d like to share with you.
+If you enjoyed this faux rust finish, I have another I’d like to share with you.
 CLICK HERE to check out even more rust on a wooden chest of drawers.
 It’s pretty cool!

 Until the next project… xo, Do